-We have audited the financial statements of Greenlam Europe (UK) Limited (the 'company') for the year ended 31 March 2024 which comprise the Statement of Comprehensive Income, Balance Sheet, Statement of Changes in Equity, Statement of Cash Flows and Notes to the Financial Statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable UK law and International Financial Reporting Standards ('IFRS').
+We have audited the financial statements of Greenlam Europe (UK) Limited (the 'company') for the year ended 31st March 2025 which comprise the Statement of Comprehensive Income, Balance Sheet, Statement of Changes in Equity, Statement of Cash Flows and Notes to the Financial Statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable to UK law and International Financial Reporting Standards (IFRS').